 - Right-click on the Network icon that should be located on the taskbar.

 - Now you should see the window with all the Network Connections

 - Uncheck Client for Microsot Network and click OK.
-Once done, you should no longer see 0x800704cf bug on your screen.
+Once done, you should no longer see 0x800704cf error on your screen.

 Method 2.
 Reset TCP/IP stack

-- After that, type nbtstat –RR and then press Enter to refresh NetBIOS name.
+- After that, type in the next command and press Enter again to refresh NetBIOS name:

 - Finally, reset Reset Winsock Catalog.
 For that, type in the the next command line, followed by Enter:

 - Restart you PC and try to access Windows Network.
 Hopefully, you can do that without encountering 0x800704cf error.

 Because 0x800704cf is a network error, there is a chance there is something wrong with Network adapters.
 Thus, reinstall them in order to fix the problem: